 Loughrigg Tarn Elterwater Lake District Walk Map Route Langdale Best view

 What a stunning area of the Lake District – Loughrigg Tarn in the foreground, Elterwater to the centre left and the Langdale Pikes in the distance.
-This photo was taken by my drone and the walk is relatively flat with some stunning low level views – read on to learn more….
+This photo was taken by my drone and the walk is relatively flat with some stunning low level views, made all the more special with the autumn colours – read on to learn more….

 WALK OVERVIEW: